mrjohannchang/seriald/README.md

 # seriald

-seriald is a high performance deamon which manage a serial port as well as provides the OpenWrt ubus interface for IPC.
+seriald is a high performance deamon which manages a serial port as well as provides the OpenWrt ubus interface for IPC.
 The binary size is only 21 kB.

 ## Usage